CherifAmine/codeIgniter-frameworek/README.md

 Since you are working on CodeIgniter, I will guide you step by step to use Vagrant to avoid the problems you face with XAMPP.
 Let's get started:

 # Step 1: Install Vagrant and VirtualBox
-Download and install cmder.
+Download and install cmder Download Full (https://cmder.app/).
-Download and install Vagrant 2.4.1.
+Download and install Vagrant 2.4.1 AMD64 (https://developer.hashicorp.com/vagrant/install).
-Download and install VirtualBox 6.1.0.
+Download and install VirtualBox 6.1.0 (https://www.virtualbox.org/wiki/Download_Old_Builds_6_1).

 # Step 2: Create a Vagrant Project
 Open your CodeIgniter project folder (exemple : located in XAMPP, e.g. C:\xampp\htdocs\CodeIgniter).